LilactheGreat/LabelMe/README.md

 - Now the labelme application will be scaled based on the dpi of your screen (4K User is always welcome)

-* To Do
-- drag & drop folder
-- Enable deleting elements from label list
-- Use Qimage instead of Qpainter/QPixmap

 @misc{labelme2016,
   author =       {Kentaro Wada},